CertIZDAT/russian-trusted-root-ca-analyzer/README.md

 ## Introduction

-This report delves into digital security and the usage of the SSL Certificates on the Russian internet, often referred to as the “Runet".
+This report delves into digital security and the usage of the digital certificates on the Russian segment of the Internet.
 This analysis examines the prevalence of Ministry of Digital Development, Communications and Mass Media root certificates and self-signed SSL certificates associated with Russia.
-These certificates, including SSL certificates, play a critical role in securing online communication and transactions.
+SSL-certificates play a critical role in securing online communication.
 Our research sheds light on their usage within the Russian cyber landscape.

-**Note:** The information in project [GitHub repository](https://github.com/CertIZDAT/russian-trusted-root-ca-analyzer) is regularly updated to provide up-to-date statistics on Certificate Authority (CA) usage.
+**Note:** The information in project's [GitHub repository](https://github.com/CertIZDAT/russian-trusted-root-ca-analyzer) is regularly updated to provide up-to-date statistics on root and self-signed certificates usage.

 ## Understanding the dataset

 Our research is based on an extensive dataset comprising 21,698 websites.
 This dataset serves as the foundation for our exploration of digital certificate usage patterns across different categories of websites.

+**Note:** What is an SSL Certificate?

+Before we go any further, it's important to clarify what an SSL Certificate is.
+A Secure Sockets Layer (SSL) certificate is a digital certificate that authenticates the identity of a website and encrypts data sent to the server.
+In simple terms, it ensures that the information exchanged between a user's browser and a website remains private and secure.

 ### Government-related sites

-We identified 715 government-related sites websites that require a Russian Trusted Certificate Authority (CA), and 249 sites that use self-signed SSL certificates issued by Russian-linked companies.
+We identified 715 government-related sites websites that require a Russian Trusted CA, and 249 sites that use self-signed SSL certificates issued by Russian-linked companies.
 These findings reveal the significant presence of such certificates in the government sector.

 ### Socially important sites